Frequently Asked Questions

 This effort builds on several recent plans and studies for Broadway in Edgewater and Uptown, which identified a solid foundation of shared community priorities and goals.
 This process is an extension of those visioning efforts and will help achieve land use and development goals.

 As CTA construction is completed in the coming year or two, several significant sites will become available for redevelopment.
-Recommendations must be finalized by the end of 2024 to shape the redevelopment of those sites and accelerate investment on Broadway after a difficult few years of construction and COVID-19 impacts.
+Recommendations will shape the redevelopment of those sites and accelerate investment on Broadway after a difficult few years of construction and COVID-19 impacts.

 Why aren’t transportation and public realm recommendations included in this planning work?